frovedis/frovedis/doc/tutorial_python/tutorial_python.md

     (frovedis_tutorial) $ ipython kernel install --user --name=frovedis_tutorial

-If you run jupyter notebook server on a server machine and run your brower on a client machine, following setting woulb need to be added in your ~/.jupyter/jupyter_notebook_config.py
+If you run jupyter notebook server on a server machine and run your browser on a client machine, following setting would need to be added in your ~/.jupyter/jupyter_notebook_config.py

     c = get_config()